Updated: April 2020

 And just as in life, the same holds true in social media.

-If you don’t know where you’re going — you’re most surely going to get there.
+If you don’t know where you’re going — you’re almost surely going to get there.

 With a social media business plan, you act on purpose.